Ask NMJC Help Desk

 1. Bring a photo ID or name change document with the name you wish to change your records to the Help Desk in the Ben Alexander Student Center

 2. Fill out the "Personal Information Change Form" given at the Help Desk

 3. Help Desk employee will take your change form and photo ID or name change document and present it to the Registrar for approval

 FERPA (Family Rights and Privacy Act of 1974) regulations state that when a person of any age enrolls in higher education, he or she must give permission before any educational records are released.
 In order to do this, the student must complete and submit a Student Release of Information Request.
-This form can be obtained from the NMJC Help Desk or filled out online here.
+This form can be obtained from the NMJC Help Desk.

 Contact the NMJC Help Desk or the Registrar's Office for more information, or complete the Petition for In-State Tuition Classification Form.

-To receive your completed degree plan, please contact the counseling department.
+To receive your completed degree plan, please contact the counseling/advising department.